su8/hackzy/README.md

 ---

-The game is entirely written from my tablet with CxxDroid, true up until to the 59th commit, afterwards the game is written from my brand new windows laptop.
+The game is entirely written from my tablet with CxxDroid, only true up until to the 59th commit, afterwards the game is written from my brand new windows laptop.